 For extremely discreet scars, the endoscopic approach utilizes a small incision in the armpit.
 This is a newer technique and requires a highly skilled surgeon to place the implant with the assistance of an endoscope.

 The periareolar incision is made around the bottom half of the areola, which is the dark circle of skin surrounding the nipple.
 This incision allows very direct access to the interior chest wall, and if performed properly, leaves little noticeable scarring.
 This incision site also may be utilized for subsequent breast surgeries if needed.

-After choosing the incision site, you and Dr. Bogdan will select the appropriate implant placement.
+After choosing the incision site, you and your physician will select the appropriate implant placement.
 Breast implants can be placed either beneath the pectoral muscle (submuscular) or over the pectoral muscle (subglandular).
 The choice of where to place the implant depends on a variety of factors, including the degree of augmentation desired, the type of implant selected, and your particular anatomy.

 Submuscular placement is the more commonly used of the two methods for women undergoing breast enlargement in Dallas.
 Both saline and silicone gel implants are regularly inserted using this method, which tends to produce a more natural appearance for most body types.
 In addition, recent studies suggest that submuscular placement decreases the risk of capsular contracture, a complication in which excess scar tissue tightens around the implants.
 Due to the incision of the muscle tissue, this method may result in a longer recovery period with slightly more discomfort.

 The subglandular method places the implant behind the breast tissue but above the pectoral muscle.
 This method results in a more comfortable recovery but may be more likely to interfere with mammograms.
 However, less tissue over the implant means that the implants are more visible and may look less natural.
 Women with thin skin or very small breasts are not good candidates for this option.